tpgmartin/front-end/docs/javascript-guidelines.md

 ## Semicolons

-Use semicolons at the end of assignmenets.
+Use semicolons at the end of assignments.
 It will reduce the risk of errors occuring.

 ```js
 // bad